unoplatform/uno.ui.runtimetests.engine/README.md

 * **UNO_RUNTIME_TESTS_OUTPUT_KIND**: Selects the kind of the test result file, possible values are `NUnit` (default) or `UnoRuntimeTests` (cf. [`TestResultKind`](https://github.com/unoplatform/uno.ui.runtimetests.engine/blob/main/src/Uno.UI.RuntimeTests.Engine.Library/Engine/ExternalRunner/RuntimeTestEmbeddedRunner.cs#L41))

-Currently the easiest way to run runtime-tests on the CI is using the skia-GTK, here an example of a azure pipeline configuration file:
+Currently the easiest way to run runtime-tests on the CI is using the skia-GTK head.
+Here an example of a azure pipeline configuration file:

 ```yaml
 jobs: